G2A Verified

 Without the now-discontinued G2A Shield, buyer protection depends on G2A's internal dispute resolution system.
 If a key is invalid, already redeemed, or revoked after activation, you file a dispute through G2A's system.
 The seller has a window to respond and resolve (provide a replacement key or refund).
 If the seller doesn't respond or refuses, G2A's team reviews the case and may issue a refund at their discretion.

-The practical reality: G2A's Terms of Service place liability on the seller, not the platform.
+The practical reality: G2A's terms place liability on the seller, not the platform.
 G2A's discretionary involvement means outcomes are inconsistent - some buyers report fast resolutions, others describe weeks of back-and-forth with copy-paste support responses.

 Key revocation is the worst-case scenario and unique to grey-market purchases.
 If a key was originally purchased with a stolen credit card, the publisher can revoke it from your Steam/Epic/Xbox library after you've already redeemed and played the game.
 For comparison, authorized resellers like Green Man Gaming and Fanatical source keys directly from publishers - revocation risk is zero.